sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 ## Activity 4: Integrating Bank Domain Functions as Plugins

 All banking domain code is encapsulated in a separate `BankingServices` project.
-Let's update it make banking domain functions available to the agent plugins.
+Let's add the banking domain functions to the agent plugins.
 For simplicity in this workshop, all functions reference BankingServices.
 However, kernel functions can be any managed code that enables the LLM to interact with the outside world.
 The Base plugin, inherited by all plugins, contains common code for all plugins.

 In your IDE, navigate to the **ChatInfrastructure** project in the solution.